Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Methodology

 \subsection{Fine-tuning PLMs with BYOL}

-Previous PLM-based KGC approaches leverage PLMs directly and disregard the gap between structure knowledge and PLMs because PLMs are not trained on triples.
-Additionally, \our utilization of the traditional structure KG representation learning principle differs from that of PLMs.
-Therefore, strategic fine-tuning PLMs becomes necessary.
-Considering the existence of one-to-many, many-to-one, and many-to-many relations in KGs, we exclusively consider positive samples and hence adopt BYOL \cite{grill2020bootstrap} as it does not require negative samples.
-However, unlike the original BYOL model that employs augmentation methods to create two semantically similar views, we generate an alternative view of KG by separating a triple into two parts, and leveraging the widely used structural principles to learn KG information.
-This approach effectively avoids the alteration of semantic information by augmentation.
-Meanwhile, it bridges the gap between structural and semantic knowledge, making it more feasible to integrate KGs and PLMs effectively.
+Previous PLM-based approaches leverage PLMs directly and disregard the gap between structure knowledge and PLMs because PLMs are not trained on triples.
+Therefore, strategic fine-tuning PLMs is necessary.
+Considering the existence of one-to-many, many-to-one, and many-to-many relations in KGs, we exclusively consider positive samples and adopt BYOL \cite{grill2020bootstrap} as it does not require negative samples.
+We generate an alternative view of KG by separating a triple into two parts, and leveraging the widely used structural principles to learn KG information.

-As discussed in Section \ref{section:BYOL}, BYOL generates two augmented views of the same instance, with one view serving as the input for the \emph{online} network and the other view serving as the input for the \emph{target} network.
+BYOL generates two augmented views of the same instance, with one view serving as the input for the \emph{online} network and the other view serving as the input for the \emph{target} network.
 Here, the \emph{online} encoder takes the textual descriptions of the head entity $h$ and relation $r$ as input and produces an \emph{online} representation $\mathbf{h_b \otimes r_b}$.
 The \emph{target} encoder takes the textual descriptions of the tail entity $t$ as input and produces a \emph{target} representation $\mathbf{t_b}$.
 The design of the encoder is elaborated in Section \ref{section:Structure-Aware PLMs Encoder}.

 The \emph{online} projection network $g_\theta$ takes the \emph{online} representation $\mathbf{h_b \otimes r_b}$ as input and outputs an \emph{online} projection representation $\mathbf{z_\theta}$: